Quirinus/MXLU_Documentation/README.md

 - Add: procs from new sets and set items to the procs list page
 - Update: any proc/oskill change on any item on the oskills/procs list page
 - Add: Shield chance to block on all item pages (base+stat, for class-only add class base chance too).
-- (kor) Fix:New dunc map has wrong location of sigils
+- (kor) Fix: New dunc map has wrong location of sigils
 - Check/update: Are Yshari set items drillable for sockets? // Checked with maximum number of sockets possible on all pieces, jewels are consumed as per recipe but no sockets added on any of the items
 - Update: Skillpoint planner
 - Add/fix (cg) : check and update flee % on stormhowl bow, reported by mrtawsiti here http://goo.gl/lhCTw5 - kor: kambala said its 0.125% but we dont have txt file so quiri will have to check this)